Bail $300K for former 'Dances With Wolves' actor in sex case

 Associated Press

 NORTH LAS VEGAS, Nev.
-(AP) — Bail was set at $300,000 Wednesday for a former “Dances With Wolves” actor charged in Nevada with sexually abusing and trafficking Indigenous women and girls.
+(AP) — A judge on Wednesday set bail at $300,000 for a former “Dances With Wolves” actor charged in Nevada with sexually abusing and trafficking Indigenous women and girls.

 Authorities say Chasing Horse spent decades building a reputation among tribes in the United States and Canada as a “medicine man.”
 Authorities accuse him of abusing that position to physically and sexually assault women and girls, and take underage wives.